tasharen/ngui/Assets/NGUI/ReadMe.txt

 -----------------
  Version History
 -----------------

+2.00:
+- NEW: Redesigned the way UIDragCamera and UIDragPanelContents work, making them much more straightforward.
+- NEW: New widget has been added: Scroll Bar.
+It does exactly what you think it does.
+- NEW: UIDraggableCamera script is used on the camera to make it draggable via UIDragCamera.
+- NEW: UIDraggablePanel script is used on the panel to make it draggable via UIDragPanelContents.
+- NEW: UIDraggablePanel natively supports scroll bars with "always show", "fade out if not needed" and "fade in only when dragging" behaviors.
+- NEW: Scroll View (DragPanel) and Quest Log examples have been updated with scroll bars.
+- NEW: Reorganized all examples to be in a more logical order -- starting with the basic, common functionality and going up from there.
+- NEW: Localization will now try to automatically load the language file via Resources.Load if it wasn't found in the local list.
+- FIX: EditorPrefs are now used instead of PlayerPrefs to store editor-related data.
+- FIX: Popup list will no longer try to call SendMessage in edit mode.
+- FIX: UIEventListener.Add is now UIEventListener.Get, making the function make more sense with the -= operator.
+- DEL: Scroll View example that was using UIDragObject has been removed as it's now obsolete.

 1.92:
 - NEW: Expanded the Filled Sprite to support radial-based filling.
 Great for progress indicators, cooldown timers, circular health bars, etc.